Dining tables are where we gather, laugh, argue, throw food, and grow closer to one another. They are central to the rhythms of daily life.

 We upgraded the hidden fastening mechanisms built into the table that make assembly and dis-assembly simple and easy.
 This is a key design feature because, once assembled, nothing about the dining table's design and finish gives away that it actually requires assembly.

 Assembly itself requires no screws, no hardware, and no wasted weekends trying to figure out how to put the thing together or take it apart.
 All you need - and all it arrives with - is a small Allen key.
 A few twists to tighten and you’re all set (see how assembly works in the video below).

 The final piece of the equation was determining where to manufacture.
 Our hope was that by living in Asheville, NC, and in close proximity to a region once proudly known as the furniture-making capital of the world, we could identify a local manufacturer willing to work with us.

 Many things make Asheville unique.
 From a business perspective, with a population of 90,000 people and a rich tradition of craftsmanship across numerous manufacturing industries, Asheville is big enough to grow and attract companies of all sizes and small enough for everyone to know each other.

 I’ve loved the dining table for over a decade.
-It was the focal point of my Greenpoint apartment in Brooklyn years ago (when that apartment also did double-duty as a showroom for my first sustainable furniture company, Vivavi).
-Working with Christopher to reintroduce the dining table through Simbly creates a new opportunity to showcase how design and sustainability can merge to create delight and elevate our lifestyles.
+It was the focal point of my Greenpoint apartment in Brooklyn years ago (when that apartment also did double-duty as a showroom for my first sustainable furniture company, Vivavi -- a story for another day).